Free Resource for Innovation Founders

 Review the Results

-The four domains tell you where your highest exposure is.
-Most founders find that one or two domains are significantly lower than they assumed — and those are the structural gaps that investors are already seeing.
+Your nine domain scores tell you where your highest exposure is.
+Most founders find that one or two domains score significantly lower than they assumed — and those are the structural gaps that lenders and investors are already seeing.

 03